 Associate in Applied Science

-Until we discover the fountain of youth and a miraculous pill of invincibility, the demand for medical professionals will continue to grow with the population.
-SMC offers degrees and certificates in everything from the office work of medical assistants to the adrenaline-packed job of a paramedic.
+Until we discover the fountain of youth or a miraculous pill of invincibility, the demand for medical professionals will continue to grow with the population.
+SMC offers degrees and certificates in everything from the office work of medical assistants to the adrenaline-packed job of an EMT.

 - The Department of Labor expects a 25-30% increase in demand for Registered Health Information Technicians between the years 2012 and 2022 as the medical profession changes to the ICD 10 coding system.
 This percentage is expected to rise even higher with the implementation of the Affordable Care Act.
 Students in SMC’s HIT program take the certifying exam before they graduate and are ready for employment as soon as they graduate.

 - 100% of graduates from the School of Health Services are employed after graduation.